Dynamic Data-Free Knowledge Distillation by Easy-to-Hard Learning Strategy: Design and Discussion of CuDFKD

-In CuDFKD, the estimation of training error is reweighted for the easy-to-hard strategy.
-For $\mathcal{L}_{gb, sr}$, the number of $n$ is batch size.
-Due to the easy-to-hard strategy and we choose the divergence $D(z_t, z_s)$ as the measurement of difficulty scheduler, $\alpha$ is close to $\frac{1}{2}$ and $\epsilon_l$ is small at an early stage, and $\alpha$ gradually increases and $\epsilon_l$ becomes larger at a later stage.
-Thus during training, it promises a low upper bound for the generalized error.
-When the student is small, $|\mathcal{F}_s|_{C}$ also becomes small, and thus in the early stage if we generated easy pseudo samples, $\mathcal{L}_{gb, sr}$ also becomes small.
-Therefore, the student model is closer to the teacher model at early training stage and more possibly traps into the local minima.
+To avoid the student model being trapped into local minima during the early training, CuDFKD generates easy pseudo samples and utilizes the reweighting factor to adjust the difficulty level.
+It leads to a smaller value of $\mathcal{L}_{gb, sr}$ at an early stage of training, as the easy-to-hard strategy and the choice of divergence $D(z_t, z_s)$ result in $\alpha$ being close to $\frac{1}{2}$ and $\epsilon_l$ being small.
+As the student model grows, $|\mathcal{F}_s|_{C}$ also increases, increasing $\epsilon_l$ and $\alpha$, making it possible for the student model to generalize better.

-The above discussion presents that while updating $\phi_s$, CuDFKD can help student better approach teacher.
-Similarly, the error gap between teacher and target(ground truth) function is,
+The above discussion presents that while updating $\phi_s$, CuDFKD helps the student better approach the teacher.
+Similarly, the error gap between the teacher and target(ground truth) function is,

-Thus the error gap between the target and student is calculated by adding equation \ref{equ: tr} and equation \ref{equ: vckd}, i.e.,
+The error gap between the target and student is calculated by adding Equ. \ref{equ: tr} and Equ. \ref{equ: vckd}, i.e.,

-For the item $\mathcal{L}_{gb, tr}$, it's only related to the training performance of the generator.
-The generation stage of CuDFKD finds the best sample for the teacher by the loss $\mathcal{L}_{oh}$, and thus the $\mathcal{L}_{gb, tr}$ is also low during training.
-Finally, it promises the low bound of $\mathcal{L}_{gb, tr} + \mathcal{L}_{gb, st}$ during training, and thus the better classification performance for the student model.
+The component $\mathcal{L}_{gb, tr}$ solely depends on the generator's training performance.
+During the generation stage of CuDFKD, the optimal sample for the teacher is identified using the loss $\mathcal{L}_{oh}$, resulting in a low value of $\mathcal{L}_{gb, tr}$ during training.
+Consequently, this guarantees a lower bound on the sum of $\mathcal{L}_{gb, tr}$ and $\mathcal{L}_{gb, st}$ during training, ultimately leading to improved classification performance of the student model.

-\subsection{Relationship with the Memory-based DFKD Methods.}
+\subsection{Relationship with the Memory-based DFKD Methods}